wallarm/product-documentation/docs/latest/user-guides/events/check-incident.md

 [use-search]:             ../search-and-filters/use-search.md
 [search-by-attack-status]: ../search-and-filters/use-search.md#search-attacks-by-the-action

-# Checking Incidents
+# Incident Analysis

-In Wallarm Console, you can check detected incidents in the **Incidents** section.
+In Wallarm Console, you can analyze detected incidents in the **Incidents** section.
 To find required data, please use the search field as described [here][use-search] or manually set required search filters.

 ## Incidents